What is the Express Entry Program for Immigrating to Canada?

 How to Apply for Express Entry to Canada?

-If you believe that you are eligible for the Express Entry program, then start by creating a profile or speak to one of our Canadian immigration lawyers.
-You have 60 days to complete the online profile and upload the required documents.
+If you want to apply for the Express Entry program, start by creating a profile or speak to one of our Canadian immigration lawyers.
+You have 90 days to complete the online profile and upload the required documents.
 Your profile contains your personal information and skills that contribute to your score in the point-based Comprehensive Ranking System (CRS).

 The profile will help the IRCC determine if you meet Canada’s Express Entry requirements.
-If you’re eligible, then you will be accepted into the pool where you will be ranked according to your CRS score.
+If you’re eligible, you will then be accepted into a pool where you will be ranked according to your CRS score.
 You will then wait in the pool until you receive an Invitation to Apply (ITA) for permanent residency.

 Express Entry Points